uk-praveenraj/CPP1114/Calculator/readme.md

 # Calculator

+## Dependency
+Install google test library, if not already available

 ## Build Instructions
 1. Clone the repository or extract the archive.
 2. Run the following command to build the project: